 When you are standing in a pool of water by the time your shower ends, you know there is a clog building up somewhere in the drain.
 At first, the pool of water is small.
 However, as the clog grows bigger the drain will run slower and the depth of the pool will increase.
 If you let it go too long, the water will quit draining all together.
-At that time you may need to call a plumbing company to come and clean the drain.
+At that time you may need to call a plumbing company to clean the drain.
 Long before that happens, however, you can implement a few preventive maintenance ideas to help take care of clogs when they are small.

 Understanding what causes a clog is the first step in preventing them from occurring.
 Hair, soap, shampoo and other products slip down the drain.
 Soap scum tends to build up and combine with the hair to make a clog.
 Usually clogs occur in the bends underneath the shower or tub which are fairly close to the surface.